23 Unique Sicilian Dishes and Foods

 Ingredients and Preparation

-Popular Types of Sicilian Food
+Popular Types of Sicilian Dishes

 Sicilian dishes are a diverse compilation of food offerings in Sicily, a region in Italy as well as the largest island in the Mediterranean.
 Their flavors reflect the island’s complex history and cultural influences from the specialties of Greeks, Romans, Arabs, Normans, and Spanish.